daviscook477/BaseMod/docs/getting-started.md

 ### Install Maven
 Maven is used for dependency management and packaging any mods you create.
 Download it [here](https://maven.apache.org/download.cgi) and install it.

+> If you are having trouble installing Maven, try following [this guide](intellij-setup.md) which uses IntelliJ IDEA's built in Maven support

 ### Download the Skeleton Repository
 Download the [STSModSetUp](https://github.com/Kobting/STSModSetup) repository as a zip.
 Unzip where you want to set up your dev environment.